scala/docs.scala-lang/README.md

 cd into the `scala-docs` directory, and build by:

-    jekyll --server --base-url '/scala-docs'
+    jekyll --server

-The generated site is available at `http://localhost:4000/scala-docs/`
+The generated site is available at `http://localhost:4000`